mrkoller/mrkoller.github.io/_posts/2024-03-10-Synology-HTTPS-Docker-Apps-with-Tailscale.md

 jAJ15Rp7QcO8cg1tXAIECBAgQIAAAQIECBAgQIAAAQIECBAgQIAAAQIECBAgQIBA
 WQVUqCgrr8EJECBAgAABAgQIECBAgAABAgQIECBAgAABAgQIECBAgACBahT4/0Os
 mSZ9yKEQAAAAAElFTkSuQmCC)<!-- {"width":654} -->
-Now browse to https://stirling-pdf.<yourtailnetdomain>.ts.net and you should now have an HTTPS docker app running on your tailnet!
-Again, this might not be the best way to go about things, but it’s kinda magic if you ask me.
+Now browse to https://stirling-pdf.(yourtailnetdomain).ts.net and you should now have an HTTPS docker app running on your tailnet!

 As a bonus, here is another app called [n8n](https://n8n.io/) to demonstrate adding a third (database) container to the mix.
 This one was setup with an Auth key so that is another difference.
 This is an app that really needs a domain to run properly for some features, so it’s a good use case for the Tailscale HTTPS method.
 Credit [Marius](https://mariushosting.com/how-to-install-n8n-on-your-synology-nas/) for the basic layout of how to set this up.
 ```yml